 Invite your former self

-All of this you can do verbal or written if you would like to keep a record.
+All of this you can do verbally or written if you would like to keep a record.
 Or you may even record yourself.

 Start a conversation